devUser-iapalessandro/AlessandroIapa-TheNemesisTest/README.md

 # Alessandro Iapà - The Nemesis Test

-> Alessandro Iapà - The Nemesis Test is a small Unity project made by [Alessandro Iapà](https://alessandroiapo99.wixsite.com/gameprogrammer) which features a small, sort of, online soccer multiplayer gameplay
+> Alessandro Iapà - The Nemesis Test is a Unity project made by [Alessandro Iapà](https://alessandroiapo99.wixsite.com/gameprogrammer) which features a small, sort of, online soccer multiplayer gameplay

 ## Project Requirements